PAGEANT - "Education is the future"

 Membership fees provide a strong foundation in funding Pageant's overheads.
 All of Pageant's running expenses are taken out of membership fees, so everything raised by other methods goes 100% to Pageant's projects.

 Donations and Charity Events

 Online Donation We welcome individual donations and we have an where you can select to donate to one of several Pageant projects.
 As Pageant is a UK Registered Charity we can reclaim basic rate tax for all UK taxpayers.
 In this way your donation can be increased by ( ) The online donation page and all our forms have this option, and there is also a separate for those sending cheques by post.

 Shopping Online and Raising Money for Pageant If you already shop online, here is a way to raise money for Pageant at the same time as you shop.
-Easyfundraising is a shopping directory with over 2000 online retailers on its list.
+EasyFundraising is a shopping directory with over 3,700 online retailers on its list.
 Each of these makes a donation of a small percentage of the purchase price to Pageant, but it doesn't cost you an extra penny.
-Also you can do online searches through a special Pageant search page, earning money for Pageant each time you click. ( )
+If you shop with Amazon, they will donate 0.5% of the purchase price with their Smile scheme.
+EasyFundraising also has a search engine which earning money for Pageant each time you do a search. ( and )

 Legacy A sadly missed Pageant member, Elizabeth Fisher, remembered Pageant in her will with a generous donation towards the Artemisia Project, helping in the fight against malaria.